-The 2010 goals and the performance threshold and relative weight given to each component were:
+The 2011 goals and the performance threshold and relative weight given to each component were:

-Incentive Components Percentage of Cash Incentive Threshold (50%) Target (100%) Exceeds (150%) Utility Earnings Per Share 50% \$ 1.45 \$ 1.57 \$ 1.65 Non-Utility Earnings Per Share 10% \$ 0.07 \$ 0.09 \$ 0.12 Cost Per Customer 30% \$345.99 1 \$335.69 \$330.80 Customer Satisfaction Rating (Satisfied/Very Satisfied) 6% N/A Not less than 90% N/A Reliability Index (combined CAIDI, SAIFI, & CEMI 3 4% N/A Not less than 1.00 N/A
+Incentive Components Percentage of Cash Incentive Threshold (50%) Target (100%) Exceeds (150%) Utility Earnings Per Share 50% \$ 1.52 \$ 1.57 \$ 1.65 Non-Utility Earnings Per Share 10% \$ 0.13 \$ 0.16 \$ 0.18 Cost Per Customer 20% \$357.521 \$346.85 \$341.70 Customer Satisfaction Rating (Satisfied/Very Satisfied) 5% N/A Not less than 90% N/A Reliability Index (combined CAIDI, SAIFI, & CEMI 3) 5% N/A Not less than 100% N/A Response Time (percentage of time responded within goal) 5% N/A Not less than 93% N/A Performance Excellence (milestones and realized value) 5% N/A Not less than 100% N/A

-1Threshold payout level starts at 10% rather than 50%
+1 Threshold payout level starts at 10% rather than 50%

-2010 Results for the Annual Cash Incentive Plan
+2011 Results for the Annual Cash Incentive Plan

-Upon completion of the year, the Compensation Committee assesses the performance of the Company against each objective of the Plan, comparing the actual year-end results to the pre-determined threshold, target, and exceeds levels for each objective, and an overall percentage amount for meeting the objectives is calculated and audited.
-The results are also reviewed, verified and audited by the Finance Committee.
+After the end of the year, the Compensation Committee assesses the performance of the Company against each objective of the Plan, comparing the actual year-end results to the pre-determined threshold, target, and exceeds levels for each objective, and an overall percentage amount for meeting the objectives is calculated and audited.
+The results are also reviewed and verified by the Finance Committee.

-Based on this review, at its February 2011 meeting the Compensation Committee determined that the Company satisfied, at various levels, all five metrics.
-The Compensation Committee determined that the Company exceeded target performance for Utility EPS and O&M Cost Per Customer.
-The Company also met target performance for Non-Utility EPS.
-The Company met both customer satisfaction and reliability.
-As a result, and at the same meeting, the Compensation Committee authorized payment of bonuses equal to 110% of the target level, which resulted in payments of 99% of base salary for the CEO, and 66% of base salary for all other NEOs.
+Based on this review, at its February 2012 meeting the Compensation Committee determined that the Company satisfied, at various levels, all seven metrics.
+The Compensation Committee determined that the Company exceeded target performance for Utility EPS and met target performance for Non-Utility EPS.
+The Company exceeded the minimum performance level (threshold) for O&M Cost Per Customer.
+The Company met all four non-financial metrics: customer satisfaction, reliability, response time and performance excellence.
+As a result, and at the same meeting, the Compensation Committee authorized payment of bonuses equal to 90.2% of the target level, which resulted in payments of 80% of base salary for the CEO, and 54% of base salary for all other NEOs.